Find Affordable College Courses

 Omaha, NE

-Clarkson College came in at #7 in this year’s edition of the Best Value Health Professions Master’s Degree Schools in Nebraska ranking.
-Located in the large city of Omaha, Clarkson College is a private not-for-profit school with a small student population.
+Clarkson College ranked #7 on this year’s Best Value Health Professions Master’s Degree Schools in Nebraska list.
+Located in the city of Omaha, Clarkson College is a private not-for-profit school with a small student population.

 Clarkson College graduate students pay an average of $12,294 in in-state tuition and fees each year.